JMitander/0xBuilder/readme.md

 ### Step 4: Execute Flashloan Function

-The flashloan execution is handled automatically by the Python bot.
-There is no need to manually interact with the contract through Remix or MetaMask.
+The flashloan execution is handled within the `fn_RequestFlashLoan`.
+0xplorer is automatically configured to interact with the flashloan contract using the provided ABI and address.
 ## Usage

 ### Running the Bot